TommasoPino/COMET-Docker-Compose/README.md

+> COMET is the new name for what was previously called the CDP4.
+We are transitioning the applications and software libraries.
+The code and documentation will still refer to CDP4 in a number of places while we are updating.

 # Introduction

-This is the Git repository of the official `CDP4 Community Edition` docker compose scripts.
-The scripts have been designed in a way that you can spin up various combinations of the CDP4 database and webservices for production,development as well as testing.
+This is the Git repository of the official `COMET Community Edition` docker compose scripts.
+The scripts have been designed in a way that you can spin up various combinations of the COMET database and webservices for production,development as well as testing.

 ## Compatibility

-**If you are going to create your own variations on these docker-compose files or create your own, bear in mind that version `4.0.0` of CDP Webservices does not support database images version higher than `1.3.1`.**
+**If you are going to create your own variations on these docker-compose files or create your own, bear in mind that version `4.0.0` of COMET Webservices does not support database images version higher than `1.3.1`.**

 ## Usage

 Use the included `compose.bat` (or `compose.sh` if you are on a Linux system) script to compose the containers:

 ```
-C:\path\to\CDP4-Docker-Compose>compose.bat [command]
+C:\path\to\COMET-Docker-Compose>compose.bat [command]
 ```

 Available commands: